youthacks/site-v3/README.md

 | `pnpm preview`         | Preview your build locally, before deploying     |
 | `pnpm astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm astro -- --help` | Get help using the Astro CLI                     |

+## ♥️ Credits + thanks

+Made by [@heygideon](https://github.com/heygideon), with Matthew, David, Alfie, and the rest of the awesome Youthacks team.

+Photography by William Wallace, Jacob, and Edward Hesketh.